lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 :Optional parameters:

+    :archive-artifacts: Artifacts to archive to the logs server (default: '').
     :branch: The branch to build against. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in seconds before aborting build. (default: 60)